aquametalabs/aquameta/docs/cheatsheet.md

 ## 6. Database API
 ### `AQ.Database(url)`
-Every widget has a variable called `endpoint` that references the widget's database.
-The database object is instantiated in the Base HTML page, via the call to:
+Every widget has a variable called `endpoint` that can be used to access the database.
+The database object is instantiated in the [Base HTML](#4-Resources) page, via the call to:

 ```javascript
 window.endpoint = new AQ.Database( '/endpoint/0.1', { evented: 'no' } );
 ```

-### Requesting Data
+### Requesting Rows

-AQ.Relation.rows([, modifiers ])
+Here's a simple call to request all rows in the table `my_project.customers`:

 Simple example:
 ```javascript
 // get a promise for some rows